garfix/nligems/doc/external/user input.md

 * BE NP VP (was Lord Byron born in London or Cambridge)
 * BE NP NOT VP (was Lord Byron not born in London)

-* HAVE NP VP (has Napolean invaded Germany)
+* HAVE NP VP (has Napoleon invaded Germany)
-* HAVE NP NOT VP (has Napolean not invaded Germany)
+* HAVE NP NOT VP (has Napoleon not invaded Germany)
-* HAVE NP VP (has Napolean invaded Germany or The Netherlands)
+* HAVE NP VP (has Napoleon invaded Germany or The Netherlands)

-* MOD NP VP (would you like a cup of coffee, should I leave my things here, can dogs fly, can i ask you a question, can you stack a cube on a piramid)
+* MOD NP VP (would you like a cup of coffee, should I leave my things here, can dogs fly, can i ask you a question, can you stack a cube on a pyramid)
 * MOD NP VP (would you like coffee or tea)

 ### Uninverted yes/no questions